jessie-codes/slicky/README.md

 # slicky
-Unit controller for the game screeps.
+My AI for the game screeps.

 ## Main